dhruvasagar/vim-zoom/README.md

 > actual files.
 This is a trade-off we've made consiously and helps us keep
 > our plugin less than 100 lines of code.

-> If that work for you and for other more advanced use cases you may want to
+> If that doesn't work for you and for other more advanced use cases you may
-> consider alternate plugins such as [https://github.com/junegunn/goyo.vim](goyo.vim)
+> want to consider alternate plugins such as [https://github.com/junegunn/goyo.vim](goyo.vim)

 ### Statusline